 - Degree/program completion if transferred from WPAFB

 Individual students employed by the United States government as civilian or active-duty military personnel at Wright-Patterson Air Force Base (WPAFB), or Air Force Reservists who are active participants in a unit of WPAFB, or their spouses or dependents who wish to pursue graduate degrees at Wright State University are eligible to apply to the Wright State WPAFB Scholarship program.
 Contractors are not eiligible for this scholarship.

-This non-refundable scholarship provides up to $6000 of tuition support per year ($2000 per semester for Fall, Spring, and Summer semesters) for qualified WPAFB employees or their family members who are enrolled in a graduate program at Wright State.
+This non-refundable scholarship provides up to $6000 of tuition support per year ($2000 per semester for Fall, Spring, and Summer semesters) for qualified WPAFB employees or their family members who are enrolled full-time in a graduate program at Wright State.
 One scholarship is available per qualifying family and may be transferred to a spouse or dependent child.
 (For these purposes, a dependent is a daughter, son, stepdaughter, or stepson of the employee, as defined in Internal Revenue Code Section 152, who is eligible to be claimed as a dependent on the employee’s federal income tax return.)